Janet Devlin: Recognition

 On 11 May 2012, Devlin was given a Civic Reception by the Town Council in Omagh, County Tyrone for her achievements on the X Factor series 8.
 Janet wrote two original songs for the film "Songbird," for which she played the role of Jennifer.
 The song "Chandeliers" (from "Songbird") won two awards - Original Song, The Midlands Movies Awards 2019; Best Foreign Theme Song, Artemis Women In Action Film Festival 2019.
 "Songbird" itself was nominated for Best Score/Soundtrack, Nexus Film Awards 2019.
 On 27 March 2021, Janet Devlin was awarded the Stagie Award for "Female Artist of the Year."

 Personal life

 In March 2020, Devlin posted a video on YouTube explaining that she was a recovering alcoholic, and had been sober since the age of twenty.
-Devlin explained, "I hit many rock bottoms, to be honest, but I kept digging [...]
-I definitely displayed addictive behaviours from a young age.
-I would definitely say I was born an addict. [...]
-It's not that I was ashamed but I never found the right time to say it."
-She added that during her time on X Factor she felt a lot of "self hatred" and cites loneliness as one of the causes for her alcoholism.
 She is bisexual and has been diagnosed with borderline personality disorder and bipolar disorder.